jmrmcode/Fitting-functions-by-Gradient-Descent/README.md

 ![Local functions](https://github.com/jmrmcode/Fitting-functions-by-Gradient-Descent/blob/main/math-20210131.png?raw=true)

-where &lambda; is the step size and determines the distance of the next step.
+where &lambda; is the learning rate and determines the distance of the next step (step size).
 It should be as small as possible to avoid going over the minimum.

 The workflow is as follows: